-Response: The Board of Commissioners met monthly with a quorum.
+Response: The Board of Commissioners met monthly with a quorum excluding the June meeting.
+There was not a quorum to meet in June.

 b.
 For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.